 For Secondary student teachers, this strand is designed to develop competence in your specialist subjects.
 In these papers you will cover approaches, activities, assessment and resources appropriate to the teaching of each subject.
 Read more about the Secondary Curriculum Subjects.

-- Bachelor of Teaching (ECE and Primary) students will select subject studies worth 36 points.
+- Bachelor of Teaching (ECE) students will select elective papers worth 36 points.

-- There are no subject studies for Te Pōkai Mātauranga o te Ao Rua (Primary Bicultural Education) or Master of Teaching and Learning student teachers.
+- There are no electives for Primary Education, Te Pōkai Mātauranga o te Ao Rua (Primary Bicultural Education) or Master of Teaching and Learning student teachers.

 Examines and critiques the education system in Aotearoa and the learning theories and key documents that underpin development as a member of the teaching profession.